Know Your Risks During COVID-19

 Risk factors and Precautions Based on Underlying Diseases

-According to medical professionals, people suffering from some underlying disease are more prone than others.
+Furthermore, according to medical professionals, people suffering from some underlying disease are more prone than others.
 These diseases include – asthma, diabetes, kidney problems, heart disease, cancer, dementia, etc. Pregnant women should also take extra precautions.

-If you are suffering from any form of asthma, you are more likely to suffer complications from COVID-19.
+Likewise, If you are suffering from any form of asthma, you are more likely to suffer complications from COVID-19.
 Keep these things in mind:

 - Take extra precautions to avoid asthma attacks

 - Follow medication instructions and refill them regularly